FelixFelicis7/Churn-and-Customer-Lifetime-Value-CLV-Analysis-for-Fintech-Advisory-Product/README.md

 FinAdvisory is a fintech company that provides digital subscription-based investment advisory services to individuals through its monthly and annual plans.
 Until recently, much of this data had been underutilized in shaping customer retention and revenue strategy.

-This project delivers a comprehensive analysis of customer churn and lifetime value (CLV) across subscription types and age cohorts over the 2020–2022 period.
+This project delivers a comprehensive analysis of customer churn and customer lifetime value (CLV) across subscription types and age cohorts over the 2020–2022 period.
 By integrating subscription records with demographic insights, the analysis identifies key trends in customer attrition and value contribution, ultimately enabling FinAdvisory to optimize its customer success, marketing, and financial planning strategies.

 Insights and recommendations are provided across the following key areas: